FenixAlliance/ABS.Docs/Modules/ECOMMERCE/Carts.md

 ## Services in your cart.

 When you register a service to your cart, it will be linked to your account through a **Service Cart Registration**.
-Service cart registrations let you pick from a set of available options like Project Management Methodology, Frontend Stacks, Framework, Programming Language \(Based on the selected Framework\), Operating System and more.
+Service cart registrations let you pick from a set of available options like Project Management Methodology, Frontend Stacks, Framework, Programming Language \(Based on the selected Framework\), Operating System, and more.

 ## Cloud Resources in your cart.